Vitamin B12: Definition

 Vitamin B12 is a coordination complex of cobalt, which occupies the center of a corrin ligand and is further bound to a benzimidazole ligand and adenosyl group.
-It is a deep red solid that dissolves in water to give red solutions.

-A number of related species are known and these behave similarly, in particular all function as vitamins.
-This collection of compounds, of which vitamin B12 is one member, are often referred to as "cobalamins".
-These chemical compounds have a similar molecular structure, each of which shows vitamin activity in a vitamin-deficient biological system, they are referred to as vitamers.
-The vitamin activity is as a coenzyme, meaning that its presence is required for some enzyme-catalyzed reactions.
+Several related species behave similarly to function as vitamins.
+This collection of compounds is sometimes referred to as "cobalamins".
+These chemical compounds have a similar molecular structure, each of which shows vitamin activity in a vitamin-deficient biological system.
+They are referred to as vitamers having vitamin activity as a coenzyme, meaning that its presence is required for some enzyme-catalyzed reactions.